-The starting point is at the Spanish Square, which is a 10-minute walk from the old town.
-The tour covers many of the best things to see, but you have time afterwards (tour takes about 90 minutes or so) to visit these places on your own.
+The starting point is at Spanish Square, which is a 10-minute walk from the old town.
+The tour covers many of the best things to see, but you have time afterward (the tour takes about 90 minutes or so) to visit these places on your own.

 Visit Mostar Sniper Tower

 Close to the Spanish Square (meeting point of the free walking tour), you will find the Sniper Tower.
-In this area, you will also see more signs and scars of the war than in the old town.
+You will also see more signs and scars of the war in this area than in the old town.

-This is where you will find the Sniper Tower.
-The former bank was used by Croatian soldiers as a hiding place and shooting ground.
+The Sniper Tower is an abandoned, bullet-riddled building and one of the tallest in the area.
+It was a former bank – Ljubljanska Bank – used by Croatian soldiers as a hiding place and shooting ground.
 The building has not been repaired or torn down, so you can see it from the outside.

 MORE ACTIVITIES FOR YOUR MOSTAR ITINERARY – 2 DAYS

-One day in Mostar in a great idea – but I suggest making Mostar your base for two or three days and visiting some of the surrounding areas.
+One day in Mostar is a great idea.
+But I suggest making Mostar your base and stay two or three days in Mostar and visiting some surrounding areas.

 Head to Blagaj Monastery

 It is located about 10 kilometers from Mostar.
-I drove my car, but you can also take a bus from the Spanish Square (bus line 10 and 11) or do an organized tour.
+I drove my car, but you can also take a bus from Spanish Square (bus lines 10 and 11) or do an organized tour.

 Spend Time at Kravice Falls

-The waterfalls are beautiful – and you can do an organised day trip from Dubrovnik and see Mostar, Pocitelj, and the waterfalls in one day.
+The waterfalls are beautiful – and you can do an organized day trip from Dubrovnik and see Mostar, Pocitelj, and the waterfalls in one day.

 TRAVEL TIPS FOR YOUR MOSTAR TRIP

-Before jumping to your Mostar itinerary, or better yet, before talking about the best things to do in Mostar, here are some travel tips for your first trip.
+After all the tips about the best things to do in Mostar, here are some travel tips for your first trip to Mostar.